maoschanz/drawing/README.md

 ## A drawing application for the GNOME desktop.

-This application is a simple image editor using Cairo for basic drawing operations, and following GNOME interface guidelines.
+This application is a simple image editor using Cairo and GdkPixbuf for basic drawing operations, and following GNOME interface guidelines.

 PNG, JPEG and BMP files are supported.

 ### Available tools

+#### And a few of their options

 - Pencil
+    - Dashes
+    - Eraser
 - Shape
     - Rectangle
     - Circle
     - Oval
 - Polygon, free shape
-- Line, arc, arrow, dashes
+- Line
+    - Straight line
+    - Arc
+    - Arrow
-- Text
+    - Dashes
-- Eraser
+- Insert text
 - Selection (rectangle or free shape)
     - Drag
     - Cut/copy
     - Paste/import from
     - Export to

-The app can crop, scale or rotate the canvas or the selection.
+- Crop
+- Scale
+    - Keep proportions or not
+- Rotate

 #### Future tools ?